 Sahagún endured more than its share of religious battles between Christians and Muslims over the years.
 Although the Christians ultimately won out, it was not before the town exchanged hands no fewer than five times.

-Feeling a blast of motivation, I stormed ahead through the heat of the radiating Meseta along the ‘medieval route’ toward Bercianos del Real Camino.
-The path alongside the industrious highway wasn’t particularly appealing, but the corresponding ‘alternate route’ across the overpass and beyond the adjacent hills added an extra kilometre to the walk.
-While I felt energetic, I didn’t feel that energetic.
+Feeling a blast of motivation, I stormed ahead through the sweltering Meseta along the ‘medieval route’ toward Bercianos del Real Camino.
+This path adjacent to the industrious Autovía del Camino de Santiago highway wasn’t particularly appealing, but the alternative ‘alternate route’ across the overpass and beyond the distant hills added another kilometre to the walk.
+While I felt moderately energetic, I didn’t feel that energetic.

-With a head of steam and a mind fixated on reaching my bed for the night, I nearly missed my name being called from an umbrella-shaded table nestled in front of a sizeable building on the outskirts of Bercianos.
-After ten kilometres of oppressively benign wheat, how did I not see that contrast appear on the horizon?
-I wandered across the manicured lawn to investigate.
+With a head of steam and a mind fixated on reaching my bed for the night, I nearly missed my name being called from an umbrella-shaded table nestled in front of a sizeable corrugated iron construction on the outskirts of Bercianos.
+After ten kilometres of oppressively benign wheat, how did I not see that towering contrast appear on the horizon?
+I must have been cooked.
+I wandered across the property’s manicured lawn to investigate.

 One hour and four jugs later, I couldn’t have moved on if I tried.
 Thankfully, the accompanying complex doubled as idyllic accommodation for a wobbly pilgrim.
-Albergue La Perala came equipped with a spacious restaurant, well-stocked bar and four-bed dorms complete with squeaky clean ensuites – all my boozy prayers had been answered.
-Once my walking group arrived, I grabbed the room keys, threw my bag on the dorm floor and collapsed face-first on my bed; my head still swimming with sangria substitute.
+Albergue La Perala came equipped with a spacious restaurant, a well-stocked bar and four-bed dormitories complete with squeaky clean ensuites – all my boozy prayers had been answered.
+Once my walking group arrived, I convinced them to stay, grabbed the room keys, threw my bag on the dorm floor and collapsed face-first on my bed; my head swimming with sangria substitute.
 Before long, I had slipped into a siesta.

 Sometime later, I awoke to the ding of a Whatsapp message, insisting that I meet everyone outside for a sunset viewing.
-While I wasn’t particularly excited to go out and stare at wheat again, I was due for a group catch-up.
+While I wasn’t particularly thrilled to go out and stare at wheat again, I looked forward to the group’s daily debrief.

-Once again, as the hours closed in on another energy-sapping day, the Camino managed to induce an eleventh-hour epiphany from my sedated skull.
+Once again, as the hours closed in on another energy-sapping day, the Camino had somehow managed to induce an eleventh-hour epiphany from my sedated skull.
 The scintillating sunset placed an entirely new perspective on tired old wheat fields: a reminder that life is all about perspective, the world can look very different if you shine the right light on it.
-I knew it didn’t matter how much wheat I’d endure on Day 18, my head would be in the right place.
+I knew it didn’t matter how much wheat I had to endure on Day 18, my head would be in the right place.

 All the details.